Qishi-Hu/MimasA7-SLI/README.md

 - The FPGA increments the frame index and triggers the camera on VSYNC, as long as it detects of a rising-edge of the trigger-ready input.

 ### 3. Offline Mode
 When the HDMI input is absent, the FPGA enters offline mode.
 This mode is similar to Mode #2, but the pattern is generated using the local oscillator clock.
-The pattern is projected at a fixed resolution of 800x600 at 120Hz.
+The pattern is projected at a fixed resolution of 800x600 at 120Hz. **However, this board has cross-talk issues, resulting in an active hdmi_rx_clk signal even when no cable is plugged in.
+So we use DIP Switch #4 to manually choose between offline and online modes.**
 ## Tips for setting FPS and resoultion for HDMI Input
 The HDMI input should be automtcially conifgured after it reads the EDID from the FPGA.
 To confirm it in Windows, go to **System > Display > Advanced Settings > Sletect Display "NUMATOmA7"**.
 The display info should be similar to the screenshot below.
 ![image](https://github.com/user-attachments/assets/912a08cd-cbcb-4760-8423-93dc1fe3947f)